parkdramax86/parkdramax86/README.md

 <p>👋 Hi, I’m Shakim Leslie (aka parkdramax86).
-I currently learning web development and simuational development.</p>
+I currently learning IT Support and Cybersecurity.</p>
-<p>👀 I’m interested in developing frontend web applications and simulation appliications.</p>
+<p>👀 I’m interested in developing web applications assist professionals in the cybersecurity sector.</p>
 <p>🌱 I’m currently studying the fundamentals of software engineering and web app development.</p>
-<p>💞️ I’m looking to collaborate on projects such as computer simulations and mobile development. projects.</p>
+<p>💞️ I’m looking to collaborate on projects such as concering IT infrastructure with operating systems such Red Hat.</p>
 <p>📫 You can reach me by E-mail @ shakimleslie1990[at]yahoo.com - SUBJECT [Github Inquiry - (company name)]</p>

 <!--